unionstreetmedia/dev-principles/usm-engineering-principles/docs/core.md

 > of work not done--is essential.

 Simplicity is a core [principle of agile principles](https://agilemanifesto.org/principles.html).
 Simple code is easy to maintain.
 When in doubt, choose simple over complicated.

+## Use accepted by community tools and libraries

+We prefer to use tools and libraries that are widespread over the community for your language, framework, etc.
+Community accepted tools, libraries are usually well documented, tested, and receive updates/fixes more frequently.
+Also, you can get help from the community easier and faster when a tool is commonly used in the community.
+Any developer who will work with your project in the future might need to learn new tools and it's a way easier with good documentation and reach the community.